 Also known as popup surveys, microsurveys are short forms with a few questions.
 They only appear when triggered, are typically very brief, and are often contextual.

-Microsurveys are, thus, ideal for collecting feedback on a specific feature, gauging specific experiences, gathering customer satisfaction data, and more.
+Microsurveys are, thus, ideal to collect feedback on a specific feature, gauge specific experiences, measure customer satisfaction data, and more.
 NPS, CSAT, CES, and other contextual surveys fall into this category.

 Use an in-app feedback widget for on-demand feedback collection